MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ## Get access to VM Inspector

-The user who has Owner-level access must grant disk access to VM Inspector before anyone else can run the diagnostic on that VM.
-The minimum access level for running VM Inspector by using the General built-in role is the Disk Backup Reader.
-You must have Owner-level access to run VM Inspector for the first time.
-If you have a lower access role (Contributor, Reader, or User Access Administrator), you must manually update your access level to that of Owner at the subscription level.
+A user with Owner-level access must grant access to VM Inspector before diagnostics can be run on the VM.
+The VM Inspector needs the Disk Backup Reader role at minimum to perform disk inspection against the managed OS disk on your VM.
+If you have Owner-level access and you're running VM Inspector for the first time on your VM, you'll be prompted to automatically grant VM Inspector the Disk Backup Reader role.
+If you have a lower access role such as Contributor, Reader, or User Access Administrator, you must manually update your access level to that of Owner on the VM to proceed.

+For more information on the Disk Backup Reader role, see: [Azure built-in roles - Disk Backup Reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#disk-backup-reader)

+For more information on general Azure built-in RBAC roles, see: [Azure built-in roles - All](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#all)

 [Azure built-in roles - Azure RBAC](/azure/role-based-access-control/built-in-roles#general)